Disclaimer: Those you recognize belong to Tolkien. I do not own them. Those you do not recognize belong to me.

 Elrohir watched Elrond carefully, unable to imagine how difficult that time must have been for Thranduil.
 His eyes narrowed slightly.
 He wanted to forgot how Aeglironion had almost taken his father from him.
 He did not want to imagine what would have happened had he succeeded.

-"While I was there, a small group of Greenwood's soldiers from the Alliance was discovered plotting to assassinate Thranduil," Elrond continued, his body stiffening slightly at the memory.
+"While I was there, a small group of Greenwood's soldiers was discovered plotting to assassinate Thranduil," Elrond continued, his body stiffening slightly at the memory.
 "They were displeased with Oropher's rule and did not wish to see his son on the throne.
 Aye, both Oropher and Thranduil had the love and support of their people, save for these select few.
 Aeglironion was among them, though he claimed he had discovered their plan and was attempting to dissuade them.

 "But the evidence against him was overwhelming.
 The poison they planned to use, which was of his own making, was in his possession.
 I should have recognized it now since it was the same.
 Though Aeglironion was insistent."

 "What happened, Ada?"
 Elrohir still could not see how his father could place the blame on himself for the traitorous Elf's actions against him and Thranduil.

 Elrond sighed as he turned to face his younger son.
 "Thranduil was burdened with many matters during that time," he told him.
 "I aided him as much as I could.
 And when this assassination attempt was revealed, I advised him to do what I thought would be best for him and his kingdom in the already present turbulence.
 So, he banished Aeglironion and the other soldiers.
 Aeglironion argued with us until the end, claiming that he had no part in it.
 But, what was done was done.
 Thranduil's word was final."